gdsge/gdsge.github.io/source/example/Brumm2015/Brumm2015.rst

 .. math::
     U_{h,T} = \left[c_{h,T}\right]^{\rho^h}+\zeta \left[\theta^h_{1,T}\right]^{\rho^h}.

-This assumption is a purely numerical device and becomes immaterial when :math:`T\longrightarrow\infty`.
+This assumption is a purely numerical device and becomes immaterial when :math:`T\rightarrow\infty`.
+To solve the last period problem, we use a *model_init* block that has a different system of equations than that of the main *model* block (see example :ref:`Cao and Nie (2017) <CaoNie2017>` for another example using a different *model_init*).

 .. _BGKS2015:
 ===============